Project-Harmoni/harmoni-edge/README.md

 The final piece in the URL is the project key.

-The suggested workflow is as follows:
+The suggested workflow for new changes is as follows:
 - Create a new migration and check its effects locally
 - Push to the online environment
 - If all looks good, commit to git repo

-To push local dev-stage changes to the online project, first log in from the terminal via
+To push local migrations and functions to the online project, first log in from the terminal via

 supabase login